shelo16/bog-ecommerce/README.md

  * Every Method is Documented

+SECURITY :
+* Application uses the JWT authorization system.
+Which can be found in "JwtRequestFilter".

 PROBLEMS :

 The only problem encoutered so far was generating short-link for the Application.
 In order to generate the short-link the application